gutin/OROptimisticGittins/README.md

 # OROptimisticGittins
-Repo for the Optimistic Gittins manuscript
+Repo for the Optimistic Gittins manuscript.
 .